-The University of Central Florida (http://ucf.edu) has grown in size, quality, diversity, and reputation since its inception in 1963.
-Today, the university offers 212 degree programs to 66,000 diverse students.
-UCF is a research university of very high research activity (RU/VH), per the Carnegie Foundation.
+The University of Central Florida has grown in size, quality, diversity, and reputation since its inception in 1963.
+Today, the university offers 216 degree programs to almost 68,000 students.
+UCF is an economic engine attracting and supporting industries vital to the region’s future while providing students with real-world experiences that help them succeed after graduation.
+For more information, visit http://ucf.edu.
+UCF is designated as a research university of very high research activity (RU/VH) by the Carnegie Foundation.

 As an equal opportunity/affirmative action employer, UCF encourages all qualified applicants to apply, including women, veterans, individuals with disabilities, and members of traditionally underrepresented populations.
+UCF’s Equal Opportunity Statement can be viewed at: http://eeo.ucf.edu/documents/PresidentsStatement.pdf.
 As a Florida public university, UCF makes all application materials and selection procedures available to the public upon request.